All Episodes

 These are good questions.

-Um, did they say anything about an afterlife?
+Did they say anything about an afterlife?

-They actually said quite a bit about that and I devoted a chapter to that.
+They actually said quite a bit about that, and I devoted a chapter to that.

 They said they have proven the existence of a soul.

-A soul?
+A soul.

-And that they basically believe in God and they From what I understand, they know that God does exist.
+And that they basically believe in God, and they, from what I understand, they know that God does exist.

 I myself was an agnostic, and I was very stunned to hear this.

-And actually, it was such a stunning revelation that I devoted a chapter in the book to it.
+And I actually, it was such a stunning revelation that I devoted a chapter in the book to it.

 Has it changed your own belief?